BoldingBruggeman/getm-rewrite/README.md

 # pygetm

 This repository contains a rewrite of the General Estuarine Transport Model (GETM).
-It is mostly written in Python Most functionality is written in Python;
-only performance-critical sectons of the code are implemented in Fortran.
+It is mostly written in Python; only performance-critical sectons of the code are implemented in Fortran.

 ## Installing